 Step 5: Experiment With Accessories

 Adding reflected light onto a subject will help bring balance.
-You can use a large reflector to expose the subject’s face to be like the exposure in the background.
+You can use a large reflector to expose the subject’s face to be like the

 Creative Backlight Photography Techniques

 Backlighting most often results in a composition that is not evenly exposed.
 If you want that a nice bell-shaped histogram, give it up now.
 It’s not going to happen in backlit photos.
 But this is not a bad thing.
 In fact, forgetting about technical perfection will let you capture some interesting effects using backlight.

 Sometimes you will want to expose your photo so the background is exposed correctly and your subject is underexposed.
 You can create silhouettes like this.

 If you have your camera set to evaluative metering, the camera will take the subject into account and meter the light accordingly.
 This may cause your background to be overexposed.
 It might vary on how much of the frame your subject takes up.

 Set the metering mode to spot metering.
 This will give the background more accurate